Bitget Wallet Card

 Card Format Virtual card (physical cards under development)

-Merchant Acceptance Over 80 million Mastercard merchants worldwide
+Merchant Acceptance Over 80 million merchants worldwide via Visa/Mastercard networks

-The Bitget Wallet Card is a crypto-linked Mastercard debit card launched by Bitget (a global crypto exchange and Web3 wallet provider) in partnership with Mastercard and Immersve.
-It enables users to spend cryptocurrency—primarily USDC stablecoin on the Base network—for everyday purchases at millions of merchants worldwide via the Mastercard network.
+The Bitget Wallet Card is a crypto-linked debit card launched by Bitget (a global crypto exchange and Web3 wallet provider) in partnership with Mastercard, Visa, and regional issuing partners including Immersve and FOMO Pay.
+It enables users to spend cryptocurrency—primarily USDC and USDT stablecoins across multiple blockchain networks—for everyday purchases at millions of merchants worldwide.

 The card bridges decentralized finance with traditional payments by allowing seamless spending of crypto assets without manual conversions or bank transfers.
-Immersve, a Principal Member of the Mastercard network and registered financial service provider, handles the fiat side of transactions.
+The specific card network (Visa or Mastercard) and issuing partner varies by region, with Immersve serving as the Principal Member of the Mastercard network for EU/UK markets and other partners handling different geographic areas.

 Rewards and Benefits